softstream-link/links/readme/src/nonblocking/120_protocol.md

 # Protocol

 The next step after defining the data model is to implement a `Protocol` trait.
-The purpose of this trait is to define several key functions for the `links_connect_nonblocking` library to be able to send & receive messages over the network link.
+The purpose of this trait is to define several key functions for the `links_nonblocking` library to be able to send & receive messages over the network link.

 The `trait Protocol` itself is a super trait which consists of several other traits, namely: